 Chapman University has limited housing available for graduate and law students in the university-owned Panther Village Apartments for the 2018-2019 academic year.
 Students who are interested in living in one of our university-owned properties must complete a Graduate and Law Student Housing Request Form.
 Housing is not guaranteed - students will be contacted in late May/early June if a property becomes available.
-Graduate and law students are encouraged to look for alternative living arrangements off campus.
+Graduate and law students can also find alternative living arrangements off campus.
 Our off campus housing coordinator, Amanda Zamora, can assist students seeking off-campus housing and can be reached at email@example.com.

 Chapman University has many housing options for students living on-campus including traditional residence hall rooms, suites, and apartments.
 Learn more about each residential community here.